outl1ne/create-frontend/readme.md

 when changes are made.
 To do this, go into your `entry.js` file and uncomment the relevant code.

+## Updating

+To update the local version of the toolkit, type `npm install @optimistdigital/create-frontend`.
+Please look at the changelog to see if there are any breaking changes.

+The global version can be updated with `npm install -g @optimistdigital/create-frontend`, and will ensure that newly created projects use the latest version.

 # Contributing

 To develop this toolkit, you need to make a test project where you will be using